Author: Gianna Brachetti-Truskawa

 Whenever Search Console finds a new error in any of your properties, you receive an error notification email.
 They cluster all errors into error classes, which you can find in the emails (quite practical, as you could use these to set filters for them if you wanted to).

-.
+However: These error class notifications do not contain sufficient detail.
+The email might let you know that there is an indexation error - but you won't know exactly what type of error.
+Google have at least 13 potential errors in this class alone.
 Their notification won't tell you if it's just a Discovered - not indexed or a Server error - 5xx - which makes it much harder to prioritise when you need to dig deeper or use these as a fallback monitoring.

 Also, if they make any changes to classifications or labels, these changes might not be used consistently throughout the Search Console ecosystem.
-If you are lucky, they inform us somewhere in their documentation
+If you are lucky, they inform us somewhere in their documentation:

 The amount of time it takes to wait for validation in GSC would make watching seagrass grow seem expeditious.
 If you’ve just fixed an important bug, tested thoroughly and want to make sure you really have found and solved the cause of it - you cannot rely on revalidation, and you won't know if it has been solved before weeks have passed.
 How many weeks?
 Nobody knows!